toasterberry/ndguides/basics/timer.md

 ==- How do I use an .asl file?
 Right click your timer, click "Edit Layout", click the + at the top left, hover over "control", click "Scriptable Auto Splitter" to add it to the list.
 Double click it in the list, click "Browse" and find the .asl you downloaded.
 Configuration now is the same as before.
 ==- What is auto reset?
-Auto reset will automatically reset your timer for you at the difficulty select screen under certain circumstances.
+Auto reset will automatically reset your timer at the difficulty select screen under certain circumstances.
 This is useful if you're resetting a lot at the start of a run.
 It won't activate if you already completed a run and haven't manually reset your timer, or if you got a new best split.
 ==-